 Wilmot Recruiting Advisor

-· You must be at least 18 years of age by the start of your candidate season (November 1 or your first candidate year)
+· You must be at least 16 years of age by the start of the 2016 season (November 1, 2016) for the Mountain Host program

-· Grant Wilmot Mountain permission to perform a background check using your social security number
+· Grant Wilmot Mountain/Vail Resorts permission to perform a background check using your social security number

 · Meet a minimum ski/snowboard skill level.
 Your skill level will be determined by the PSIA evaluator when you complete your on-hill ski/board demonstration with your interview